 - Have your child color it.
 He only wanted red today.

 - While they are coloring snip the stems off the leaves.
 Don’t lose the stem, as they will be made into antennae in a bit.

 - Cut the body out.

-- Next, tape the antenna on underside of the head.
+- Next, tape the antenna on the underside of the head.

 - Then, tape the leaves on as wings.
 Tape works way, way better than glue since the leaves can still have some moisture.
 They can take forever to dry sometimes.

 - Glue the googly eyes on, and then add a smile!

 “Autumn : An Alphabet Acrostic” by Steven Schnur is a lovely book that is also a wonderful introduction to this form of poetry for young children.
-Each page has a poem about the season, from Acorns, to Owls to Pumpkins.
+Each page has a poem about the season, from Acorns to Owls to Pumpkins.
 Each letter of the words is a jumping off point for a sentence in the poem.
 The beauty of this book is that it reads well traditionally as well as individual poems.
 It really makes it two books in one.